In Colombia, cattle farmer declares truce with jaguar - RFI

 According to Panthera, about 55 other Colombian farms are now following in La Aurora's footsteps, seeking to better coexist with the jaguars they used to regard as the enemy.

-Measures include introducing more spirited steers to defend the rest of the herd in the event of an attack, halting deforestation and putting a stop to hunting jaguar prey such as capybaras.
+Measures include introducing more spirited steers to defend the rest of the herd in the event of an attack, halting deforestation and putting a stop to hunting jaguar prey such as capybaras.#photo3

 "By taking away the jaguar's habitat, by eliminating its prey, obviously it will go in search of domestic animals" for food, Rincon told AFP.